Go to page content

 Understanding Your Tongue’s Anatomy

+First, let’s understand the tongue and its makeup.
+Its primary function is for speech, taste, and the swallowing of food and drinks.
 Structurally, it is divided into individual regions that are linked to different internal organs.
 This includes small bumps on the top and bottom called papillae.

 A healthy tongue is pink and has a whitish coating.
-A change in this color or texture can demonstrate an underlying health issue associated with a specific organ.
+A change in this color or texture can indicate an underlying health issue associated with a specific organ.
+The shape of your tongue is different for everyone.
+However, most tongues are round, pointed, or butt-shaped.

+If your tongue is puffy and has teeth marks or scalloped edges, it could mean you are deficient in certain nutrients.
+A thin tongue could indicate dehydration.
 An unhealthy tongue is usually one that develops a different color than pink.
 It may also contain white, brown, or different colored spots.
 Swelling is also a sign of an unhealthy tongue.

 Here is what the color of your tongue indicates about your health: